7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - Constant self-criticism

-Instead, a healthy growth mindset looks much more grounded and sustainable.
+Instead, a healthy growth mindset is much more grounded and sustainable.

 It is: